 For interviews, contact:

-A statement is more likely to be picked up because it is exactly what a reporter wants: quotes from the subject of a hot breaking story.
+A statement is more likely to be widely published because it is exactly what a reporter wants: quotes and facts from the subject of a breaking story.